tas-digitalmarket/GLOBGRAM02/globgram_p2p/README.md

 }
 ```

-When the storage version is lower than the current version (2), all persisted data is cleared and the user starts fresh.
+When the storage version is not exactly 3, all persisted data is ignored and the user starts with a fresh initial state.

 ## Contributing